Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_office/office_csp1/guide.en-gb.md

 ---
-title: Managing a group of Microsoft 365 OVHcloud licences
+title: How to manage Microsoft 365 licence groups at OVHcloud
 excerpt: Find out how to subscribe to a Microsoft 365 licence and manage it in the OVHcloud Control Panel
 updated: 2025-05-22
 ---